 Tír na nÓg

-A particularly alluring vision in Celtic mythology is the supernatural land of Tír na nÓg (‘The Land of Ever Young’).
-With its possible location off of Ireland’s west coast, this place – where five days equal three earthly years – is only ever seen by a lucky few.
-Drowning in Old Irish names such as Tíg Tairngire (‘Land of Promise’) and Mag Mell (‘Plain of Delight’), this lush dwelling’s trees, flowers and hills remain green year-round.
-No wonder its inhabitants never feel sad.
-And if you thought the mortal Irish were a friendly folk, wait until you meet the Tuatha Dé Danann, a mythic Celtic people who many believe have evolved into the Fae or Fairies that Ireland is so fond of.
-You’ll need their invitation to live with them in Tír na nÓg and drink from their crystal glasses and listen to the plucking of golden harps.
+A particularly alluring vision in Celtic mythology is the supernatural land of Tír na nÓg (The Land of Ever Young).
+With an alleged location off the west coast of Ireland, this place – where five days equal three earthly years – is only ever seen by a lucky few.
+The trees, flowers and hills of this lush dwelling remain green year-round; no wonder the inhabitants never feel sad.
+It’s also said to home the Tuatha Dé Danann: a mythic Celtic people believed believe to have evolved into the Fae or Fairies that Ireland is so fond of.
+You’ll need their invitation to live with them in Tír na nÓg; once you get it, you can join them in drinking from crystal glasses and listening to the plucking of golden harps.

 According to Norse mythology, Álfheimr is where the light-elves live, way up in the highest echelons of the world.
-It’s part of the ‘Nine Worlds’ that give sense to the universe.
-While some are burning hot places overflowing with lava or permanently clouded in mist, Álfheimr is a fertile place filled with the light and warmth of the elves, gracious demigods who are ‘fairer to look upon than the sun’ – as described by a 12th-century prose poet.
+It’s part of the Nine Worlds that comprise the universe.
+While some are burning hot places overflowing with lava or permanently clouded in mist, Álfheimr is a fertile place filled with the light and warmth.
+The elves are gracious demigods, described in the 12th century as “fairer to look upon than the sun”.

 The Elysian Fields